-The sip:carrier software upgrade procedure to mr5.5.11 will perform several fundamental tasks:
+The sip:carrier software upgrade procedure to mr6.0.2 will perform several fundamental tasks:

-- Upgrade the base system from Debian 8 (jessie) to Debian 9 (stretch)

 - Upgrade the NGCP software packages

 - Upgrade the NGCP configuration templates

 - Upgrade the NGCP DB schema

-- · Upgrade the NGCP configuration schema - Upgrade the base system within Debian 9 (stretch) to the latest package versions sip:carrier is a PRO-style system that has "A" and "B" sets of nodes with specific roles.
+- Upgrade the NGCP configuration schema

+- Upgrade the base system within Debian 9 (stretch) to the latest package versions

+sip:carrier is a PRO-style system that has "A" and "B" sets of nodes with specific roles.
 The number of nodes can differ between installations and must be clarified before the upgrade at the planning stage.